-The customs authorities may refrain from charging credit interest where to charge it would, because of the situation of the debtor, create serious economic or social difficulties

-2. The Commission may, in accordance with the procedure referred to in Article 196(2), adopt measures for the implementation of paragraph 1.
+- 2. The customs authorities may refrain from requiring a guarantee or from charging credit interest where it is established, on the basis of a documented assessment of the situation of the debtor, that this would create serious economic or social difficulties. - 3.
+The Commission may, in accordance with the procedure referred to in Article 196(2), adopt measures for the implementation of paragraphs 1 and 2.